When we say software demo, what comes to mind?

 Later on, we’ll cover how to create an effective software demo from inside your product.

-2 – Not Every Prospect Wants A Demo
+2 – Not Every Prospect Wants A Software Demo

 Some of your prospects won’t want a demo.
 Some people hate the idea of sitting and talking to a salesperson for 30 minutes.
 They want to dive in and start using your product.